rokka-io/rokka-site/source/_references/operations.md

 ### Noop

 Performs no operations and has no properties.
-The noop operation is provided so you can create a stack to return an unaltered source image.
+The noop operation is provided so you can create a stack to return the original image.
+The image still goes through our processing engine to convert it to the desired output format and apply compression techniques to make it as small as possible.
+In short: With the noop operation the delivered image shows the same pixels as the source image, but does not necessarely consist of the same bytes.

 ### Resize